 If your target market has anything to do with any of the following:

-Then Twitter is a great channel for you to start communicating with your audience on.
+Then Twitter is a great channel for you to start communicating with your audience.

 Twitter isn’t just for people ages 18-24